Sorcerer Lodge Guided Ski week

 Getting to Golden

 You can easily get to Golden from Calgary by renting a car.
-You may park your vehicle at the staging area for the week.
+You may park your vehicle in Golden for the week.

 For directions on how to get from Calgary airport to Golden click here.